|

 artefacts and personalities accrued over decades that'd fail to exhaust any roving eye.

-Due north on Spring Bank, recently re-launched Polar Bear is the region's only girl
+Due north on Spring Bank, the recently re-launched Polar Bear Music Club is the region's only serious music

-interior with curvy, tiled bar and domed stained-glass ceiling, whether to sit and
+its curvy, tiled bar and domed stained-glass ceiling.
+Worth a night out whether it's to sit and

 sip and stare or move it something silly on the brimming dance floor.